Top of main content

 Electric cars do tend to be more expensive than petrol or diesel cars.
 However, driving one may save you more money in the long run.

 Research has shown that electric cars are £528 cheaper to own and run than petrol cars.
-The main reasons for this are the current road tax exemption and lower fuel costs.
-1
+The main reasons for this are lower maintenance costs and lower fuel costs.1 It is important to note that as of April 2025, electric cards are no longer exempt from road tax.

 What is the electric car congestion charge?